 And because of all that, many of my friends have sworn it off.
 They feel frustrated by the in-fighting, feel like nothing they say or do measures up, feel like the beliefs and passions that drive feminists are lost in the shuffle of misinterpretation, accusation, and correction.
 Many of my friends who could be supporting this amazing, important, historic movement have dispensed with feminism because they can’t seem to find a place in it for themselves.

 I can understand that.
 It can be disheartening to stand up and declare yourself a feminist only to be told that you’re not feminist enough, or in the right ways, or that so much of what you’re doing is contrary to feminist beliefs and until you change you aren’t allowed to apply that label to yourself.
-I’ve been told all of those things over the past five-plus years.
+I’ve been told all of those things over the years.
 Many times.
 They make me ponder and consider change, but they also chafe and rankle.

 Yet I’m still a feminist.
 Now and always.
 And I may not be feminist enough, or in the right ways, and so much of what I’m doing is contrary to feminist beliefs, if you ask certain people.
 And that’s just fine.
 Because, just like any far-reaching philosophy or movement, feminism encompasses so much more than what any one group believes or declares.
 Just like any concept that has shifted and grown over decades of consideration, discussion, and implementation, feminism constitutes an ENORMOUS spectrum of ideas and beliefs.
 And there’s room on that spectrum for me, for what I believe, and for what I can contribute.